-The story of the Balsams Resort – one of New Hampshire’s great old resort hotels north of the notches – begins with a conversation between Henry Hale and George Pullman.
+The story of the Balsams Resort, one of New Hampshire’s great old hotels north of the notches, begins with a conversation between Henry Hale and George Pullman.

-Pullman was the engineer who designed the Pullman railway cars, which were dominant in the railroad industry from the 1860s onward.
+Pullman was the engineer who designed the Pullman railway cars.
+They dominated the railroad industry from the 1860s onward.

-Henry Hale was an officer of Philadelphia’s Hale & Kilburn Manufacturing.
+Henry Hale served as an officer of Philadelphia’s Hale & Kilburn Manufacturing.
 Hale showed Pullman an odd design his company had patented.
-It was a railroad car seat made of steel that was reversible – the seat’s back could be flipped forward and back so that passengers could always face forward.
+It was a reversible railroad car seat made of steel.
+The seat’s back flipped forward and back so that passengers could always face forward.

 Pullman instantly hired Hale & Kilburn to begin turning out the reversible seats as fast as possible to fill up Pullman rail cars.
 The result was a vast fortune for Henry Hale and his brother J. Warren Hale.

 By 1895, Henry Hale had been visiting a small hotel in Colebrook – called the Dix House – for 17 summers.
-Hale was a hay fever sufferer.
+Hale suffered from hay fever.
 In Colebrook, tucked among the evergreen trees, he found relief for his condition.
 George and Clara Parsons owned the Dix House and when George died, Clara sold the inn to the Hale brothers.
 Henry had big plans for his new hotel and the land – more than 1,000 acres – that went with it.

 Hale attacked the project with gusto, renaming the hotel to the Balsams Resort.
 He established farms and stocked them with cattle, horses, goats and pigs.
 He constructed a slaughter house, a reservoir and an electric power plant.
 Dormitories were built for the staff.
 Ski trails were built for winter recreation and a golf course and swimming pools for summer.